migarbo1/RL_easy21/Easy21_rules.md

-Easy21 is a modification of `BlaskJack` proposed by David Silver at his RL course at the University College of London.
+Easy21 is a modification of `BlackJack` proposed by David Silver at his RL course at the University College of London.
 The particulariries of this variants are:

 - The deck is infinite (there can be repeated cards).
 - Each time you draw a card, it can be a number between 1 and 10.
 And 2 out of three times the card will be black, red otherwise.